Resources

 • Pre-registration of changes: Changes are identified and documented at an early stage.

-• Approval: Authorization by the relevant stakeholders.
+• Approval: Authorization by the responsible stakeholders.

-Application example: Change management in the construction industry
+Application Example: Change Management in the Construction Industry

-Sample workflow in PROBIS:
+Illustrative Workflow in PROBIS:

 1. The project manager identifies a necessary change (e.g., additional safety measures).